SM Spirituality Media

 What unites the mystical traditions

-Whether the perennialist reading is finally correct is a contested question among scholars.
+Whether the perennialist reading is finally correct remains contested among scholars.
 What is not contested is that mystics across traditions, when given the chance to compare notes, have generally recognised one another.
-Thomas Merton's correspondence with Thich Nhat Hanh and the Dalai Lama is the canonical twentieth-century example; the Sufi-Hindu encounters that produced figures like Kabir are an older one.
+Thomas Merton's correspondence with Thich Nhat Hanh and the Dalai Lama is the canonical twentieth-century example.
+The Sufi-Hindu encounters that produced figures like Kabir are an older one.

 Apophatic and kataphatic

-The *kataphatic way — via positiva — proceeds by saying, by image, by devotion.
-The Marian devotion of the Catholic tradition, the bhakti* current of Hindu spirituality, the ecstatic poetry of Sufism — these are kataphatic.
-The two approaches are complementary rather than rival; most mature traditions cultivate both, knowing that excessive negation flattens into dryness and excessive affirmation thickens into idolatry.
+The *kataphatic way, via positiva, proceeds by saying, by image, by devotion.
+The Marian devotion of the Catholic tradition, the bhakti* current of Hindu spirituality, and the ecstatic poetry of Sufism§ all sit here.
+The two approaches are complementary rather than rival.
+Most mature traditions cultivate both, knowing that excessive negation flattens into dryness and excessive affirmation thickens into idolatry.

 Where mysticism shows up in the index